GA-Gamesdev/GAScript-js/README.md

 to remove elements from the html, use removeElement(obj)

-I made this documenataion and code late at night so I can't garentiy everything is correct and works... if there are any issues go to the issues tab and report it, its going to make development 10X quicker...
+I made this documenataion and code late at night so I can't garentiy everything is correct and works... if there are any issues go to the issues tab and report it, its going to make development 10X quicker. even though messing with html through js is easier using this library, you still need to know html/css to use it...
+### input

+when you need to detect key input, use keyPressed(key,code)

+to check when a key is released, use keyReleased(key,code)

+to check if a mouse button is pressed down, use mousePressed(code)
+note: this checks for all mouse buttons, same with the release function

+to check if a mouse button has been released, use mouseReleased(code)

+to check the mouse pos, use mouse.pos
+note: this counts as a variable as well as the other mouse functions

+to check the mouse x pos, use mouse.x

+to check the mouse y pos, use mouse.y